peterthoeny/web-ide-bridge/developer_context.md

 This technical specification provides comprehensive implementation guidance for building a robust, scalable Web-IDE-Bridge system that can handle hundreds of concurrent users while maintaining responsive real-time synchronization between web browsers and desktop IDEs.

-The architecture emphasizes simplicity and reliability with a single-instance server approach, native desktop performance through Tauri, and comprehensive error handling and recovery mechanisms.
+The architecture emphasizes simplicity and reliability with a single-instance server approach, native desktop performance through Go , and comprehensive error handling and recovery mechanisms.